 Alexander El-Warrak is an accomplished leader in the field of veterinary surgery, with international experience leading clinical and commercial research and development projects while serving in academic instruction and leadership roles within the classroom, university hospital settings, and mobile small animal surgery service.
 He has built a consistent record of contribution to the fields of veterinary surgery, forging an extensive record of publication and presentation, and serving as a thought-leader within the research and clinical field.

-Since April 2018, Alexander has been working in a referral hospital in New Hampshire and is currently a single practice small animal surgeon.
+Before joining Premier Orland Park in October 2018, Alexander was a staff surgeon in a referral hospital in New Hampshire.
 From 2012 to 2018 he worked as a clinical veterinarian for institutions such as Western University in London Ontario, the Toronto Hospital for Sick Children and the University Health Network, the largest and best-funded research-intensive hospital conglomerate in Canada.
 In this position, he worked with a wide range of species performing innovative surgical procedures.
 At the same time, Alexander owns a small animal surgery mobile service that serves greater Toronto area and London Ontario.

 From 2005 to 2006, Alexander performed research within the Cell Surface Biology Laboratory of the Federal University of Rio de Janeiro’s Biophysics Institute, concurrently serving as Chief Surgeon for the Black Tie Veterinary Clinic in Rio de Janeiro, Brazil.
 Investigating bioengineering and biomaterial clinical applications, he led a state-funded effort to develop experimental models for osteoblast and titanium surface interactions, as well as won first prize within the resident research publication category at the 2005 Symposium of the American College of Veterinary Surgeons.